obandomarcos/ToMoDL/README.md

 ### 📦 Dependencies

-The code relies on the Torch Radon library, developed by Matteo Ronchetti [2], for implementing the Radon forward and backward operators.
+The code relies on the Torch Radon library, developed by Ronchetti [2], for implementing the Radon forward and backward operators.
 To install it, you can use the following command:

 ```shell script
 wget -qO- https://raw.githubusercontent.com/matteo-ronchetti/torch-radon/master/auto_install.py  | python -